 Project LAUNCH (Linking Actions for Unmet Needs in Children's Health) is a grant program designed to promote the wellness of young children ages birth to 8 by addressing the physical, social, emotional, cognitive and behavioral aspects of their development.
 The long-term goal of Project LAUNCH is to ensure that all children enter school ready to learn and able to experience success in school and beyond.
 Project LAUNCH was first funded in FY2008 with an initial cohort of 6 grantees (5 states and one tribal nation).
-In FY2009, Project LAUNCH funded a second cohort of 12 grantees, bringing the total number to 18.
+In FY2009, Project LAUNCH funded a second cohort of 12 grantees, and in FY2010 a third cohort of 6 grantees brings the total number to 24.